InvoicePlane/DevWiki/docs/v2/guides/00_setup_environment.md

 $ grunt
 ```
 Grunt will then compile all assets and enter the watch mode after it.
 Grunt watches all source files for changes and will start compiling again if a file was changed.

+### Sass Lint and ESLint

+Most of the .scss and .js files will be automatically checked against predefined code style guides.
+While running `grunt` after changing assets you may get errors by either Sass Lint (.scss) or ESLint (.js) with descriptions of the found problems.
+Please resolve these issues before commiting anything.
+Pull requests will not be merged until all code conventions are followed.